higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 **Likely Seeds**: `[b"conviction_registry", mint_pubkey]`.

 - Each user calls `register_holder` upon crossing the threshold.
-- The protocol references this account whenever a threshold-based “evolution” occurs to distribute “Conviction NFTs.”
+- The protocol references this account whenever a threshold-based "evolution" occurs to distribute "Conviction NFTs."

 ---